 New standards for modifying food and fluids were introduced in August 2018.
-This was called the International Dysphagia Diet Standardisation Initiative (IDDSI).
 A number of service users were assessed by SALT with recommendations provided and some required their food and fluids to be of a specific consistency.
 A review of training records confirmed that staff had completed training in Dysphagia and in relation to how to respond to choking incidents.